 An applicant is not entitled to their preferred or perfect accommodation but a reasonable accommodation, up to the point of undue hardship.
 Failure to provide all the necessary documentation by the deadline, or to otherwise cooperate in the accommodation process, may result in testing accommodations being delayed or declined.

-When an appropriate testing accommodation has been determined, information detailing the requested modification(s) will be communicated from the Institute’s Examinations Department to the applicant as follows:
+When an appropriate testing accommodation has been determined, information detailing the requested modification(s) will be communicated from the Examinations and Assessments Department to the applicant as follows:

 Accommodation Deadlines